 Questions Regarding Amenities and Outings

-This requires beautiful grounds, community gardens, recreational and creative opportunities as well as safely organized outside trips into the community.
+This means senior living at its best: attractive grounds, community gardens, recreation, and creative opportunities as well as safely organized outside trips.

 Questions worth asking include:

-- What are the daily activities like?
-How many days per week?
+- What are the daily activities like, and are they every day of the week?

 - Do you have Semi-Private and Private rooms?
 If cost is of concern, semi-private rooms can save residents thousands of dollars per year.